pallets/flask/docs/deploying/mod_wsgi.rst

 If you don't have a factory function for application creation but a singleton instance you can directly import that one as `application`.

-Store that file somewhere where you will find it again (eg:
+Store that file somewhere that you will find it again (e.g.:
 `/var/www/yourapplication`) and make sure that `yourapplication` and all the libraries that are in use are on the python load path.
 If you don't want to install it system wide consider using a `virtual python`_ instance.